Van Munster Boats Secures Close to $1 Million in Government Funding

 Brent Ellis, Chief Operating Officer, Awabakal Local Aboriginal Land Council

-Our Council engaged Christine to conduct a comprehensive review of our grant management processes and to provide strategic recommendations at a critical time for our organisation.
+Our Council engaged Christine to conduct a comprehensive review of our local government grant management processes and to provide strategic recommendations at a critical time for our organisation.
 While our staff has shown remarkable dedication to securing grants over the years, we recognised the need to assess whether to establish a dedicated Grants Officer position or invest in enhancing our existing systems and staff capabilities.

 Christine’s thorough review process, which included extensive stakeholder consultations and a systematic analysis of our current practices, identified key areas requiring immediate attention.
 Her assessment revealed that our challenges were not due to a lack of expertise but stemmed from working within systems and processes that could be improved.